-David Scharfenberg is the interim editor of the Globe’s Ideas section.
-He previously worked as an Ideas writer and a reporter in the Globe’s State House bureau.
-A graduate of Brown University, he has written for The New York Times and The Providence Journal and was a radio reporter at WBUR in Boston
+David Scharfenberg is an editorial writer and staff writer for the Globe’s Ideas section.
+He previously worked as a reporter in the Globe’s State House bureau.
+A graduate of Brown University, he has written for The New York Times and The Providence Journal and was a radio reporter at WBUR in Boston.

 Jeff Jacoby, Columnist